 - Optimize your Pins.
 Pins are the building blocks of Pinterest.
 To optimize them, your pins must be both technically appropriate and creative.

 - Correct proportions – as of 2019, the ideal Pin should be 600 px wide by 900 px high or have a 2:3 aspect ratio.

-- Image colors and concept – A Curalate study revealed that photos with vibrant colours are 3.25 times more likely to be re-pinned compared to their monochromatic counterparts.
+- Image colors and concept – A Curalate study revealed that photos with vibrant colors are 3.25 times more likely to be re-pinned compared to their monochromatic counterparts.
 Images with no human faces, on the other hand, are 23% more likely to be shared.
 Design tools like Canva will help you create images with the right dimensions and aesthetic appeal.

-- Description – Although it is a visual discovery platform, Pinterest still places and shows high value on text content.
+- Description – Although it is a visual discovery platform, Pinterest still places a high value on text content.
 Don’t neglect to add captions to the description space which allows up to 500 characters.
 Apart from being a textual complement, the description should ideally show the purpose of the Pins.
 People put together boards that they use as a reference for different purposes.
 So, work on creating pins that have repeat value, rather than a single purpose.